MISSION & HISTORY

 The 1990s saw the program affiliate with UT Southwestern, expand facilities and increase the size of its resident class to the current size of 36 residents.
 Additional faculty members were added and pioneering use of internet technology in patient care was begun.
 The program became one of the first academic customers of Epic Corporation and was involved in testing and implementation of their electronic medical record system (now called EpicCare) before it was released.
 The program continues in its affiliation with Epic and in 2009 was awarded the prestigious Healthcare Information and Management Systems Society (HIMSS) Davies Award for improving patient outcomes through the use of an electronic medical record.

 During this same decade the residency’s clinic population expanded and the program became more and more indispensible in providing primary care to the poor of the Waco area.
 At the same time as the need for services was outstripping the capacity of the program, funding mechanisms for both medical education and patient care became increasingly inadequate.
 1999 saw a restructuring of the program resulting in a Federally Qualified Health Center PLUS a family medicine residency training program, designated as operating in a medically underserved area.
-This designation helped the program financially, gave us federal medical liability protection and qualified some of our employees for educational loan forgiveness.
+This designation helped the program financially, gave us federal medical liability protection and qualified some of our physicians for educational loan forgiveness.

 The first decade of the new millennium has seen another round of expansion of the residency and clinic.
 Additional medical, and, for the first time, dental facilities were developed to be staffed with practicing clinicians including many of our own graduates.
 At the same time, we diversified our medical services to include OB/GYN and psychiatric care allowing us to provide enhanced resident training in these contexts within our clinic system for the first time.
 The program also began operating the Brazos AHEC (Area Health Education Center), with their mission overlapping ours, to “strive to improve the supply, distribution, diversity and quality of the health care workforce, ultimately increasing access to health care in medically underserved areas.”
 This decade also saw the election of Dr. Roland Goertz, the Center’s CEO, to the presidency of the AAFP, the American Academy of Family Physicians, the premier national medical society promoting family medicine.
 Achievements like this highlight our residency program and its continuing commitment to excellence in post-graduate medical education.